alikhanlab/Campaign-Finance-Scorecard-Project-State-Reps/README.md

 Detailed explanation in documentation.txt

-Detailed final analysis report HERE
+Detailed final analysis report in the main directory.